Going to the Dogs

 County Dog Parks

 The Fairfax County Park Authority has always welcomed leashed dogs in all of its parks, but owners of well-mannered canines who enjoy a good run or a friendly romp can take advantage of our dog parks - fenced areas where unleashed dogs can have free play.
-At present, there are nine established dog parks.
+At present, there are eleven established dog parks.
 Additional off-leash dog areas are in the planning stage.

 County Code - Dogs